d-chambers/Detex/Tutorial/Advanced/RequiredFiles/required_files.md

 The LAT, LON, and ELEVATION fields give the stations location in global coordinates (elevation is from sea-level, in meters).

 The order of the headers is not important.
-Extra fields can be added without affecting Detex's ability to read the file.
+Extra fields can be added without affecting detex's ability to read the file.
 If you need to keep track of location for example, simply add a location field.

 ## Template Key